-The UN Convention on the Elimination of All Forms of Racial Discrimination also requires states to implement laws punishing crimes motivated by racism.
-The European Union's Framework Decision on Combating Racism and Xenophobia is also of relevance for EU member states and any future member.
-Adopted by the EU in 2008, the Framework Decision aims to establish a common criminal law approach to hate crimes, including aggravated penalties for bias motivation.
+The UN Convention on the Elimination of All Forms of Racial Discrimination requires states to implement laws punishing crimes motivated by racism, The European Union's Framework Decision on Racist and Xenophobic Crime is also of relevance to all countries within the EU or seeking membership.
+The Framework Decision, adopted in 2008, aims to establish a common criminal law approach to hate crimes, including aggravated penalties for bias motivation.

-In relation to law enforcement, the European Court of Human Rights has held that states have a duty to properly investigate the potential racial motivations of crimes.
+In relation to law enforcement, the European Court of Human Rights has held that states have a duty to properly investigate potential racial motivations of crimes.
 OSCE participating States have committed to ensuring their legislation is adequate, collecting statistics, ensuring that hate crimes are thoroughly investigated and prosecuted, and implementing training where necessary.